JeremyWurbs/dosaku/README.md

 [go text protocol](https://en.wikipedia.org/wiki/Go_Text_Protocol), including dozens of individual actions and maintaining state between actions.

 In either case, the task translates a human concept into an explicit machine API interface.
-Tasks do **not** actually implement the code necessary to *do* the task and its actions.
+Tasks do *not* implement the actual code necessary to *do* the task and its actions.
 In the above example, however, when we learned Chat we actually *did* the action "chat".
 As programmers may have guessed, tasks are abstract interface classes and, at least in python, cannot even be instantiated.
 What, then, is actually *doing* the task?
 What is it that our agent is learning when it "learns"?